FutureCommerce/Hackathon-Projects/ConsentCommerce/README.md

 We need all sort of skills to help with this project and just a small contribution will go along way.

-Consent for Business and Consent for Privacy  Sessions.
+Consent for Business and Consent for Privacy  Sessions are the aim.

 Planning
 Nov 20